Yuriysteam/yuriysteam.github.io/_posts/2019-03-18-prague-design-guide.md

 ### Transport

 Metro stations are mostly boring.
-Worth checking: Náměstí Republiky, Andel, Rajská zahrada and Střížkov.<br>The one-hour ticket should cover visiting all of them with talking pictures. €1.25
+Worth checking: Náměstí Republiky, Andel, Rajská zahrada and Střížkov.<br>The one-hour ticket should cover visiting all of them with taking pictures. €1.25

 During summer across the Vltava river goes ferries.
-Can be used with regular transport tiket.
+Can be used with regular transport ticket.

 ### Food